 大橋めぐみ OHASHI Megumi

 ―I find it unique that while you are working as a pattern designer, you also do 3D modelling.
-Was there any reason you started 3D modelling?
+Was there a reason why you started 3D modelling?

 But they were only using this system for sports uniforms back then, and there were no samples for fabric cloths.
 I wondered why, and came to the conclusion that making patterns for fabric cloths needs expert knowledge.
 This was when I thought that pattern designers could take a part in the 3D industry.

-I researched which softwares were being used, and started to use CLO3D（※）, a software that can create 3D simulations from fashion sketches.
+I researched which kinds of software were being used, and started to use CLO3D（※）, a software that can create 3D simulations from fashion sketches.

 A Japanese CAD company called YUKA&ALPHA recently started to distribute this software, so I directly asked questions to them too.